Totem-FPV/Krita_Spacemouse/README.md

 # Krita SpaceMouse Plugin
 ![Krita SpaceMouse](krita_spacemouse/images/Krita_Spacemouse_Full_View.png)

-A feature-rich plugin for integrating SpaceMouse functionality with Krita under Linux.
+- A feature-rich plugin for integrating SpaceMouse functionality with Krita under Linux.

-Leveraging the SpaceMouse's powerful 6 axis joystick and compact array of buttons, Krita_SpaceMouse seeks to fully eliminate the need for a keyboard from the user's desktop, allowing you to focus on what really matters: Your Art.
+- Leveraging the SpaceMouse's powerful 6 axis joystick and compact array of buttons, Krita_SpaceMouse seeks to fully eliminate the need for a keyboard from the user's desktop, allowing you to focus on what really matters: Your Art.

-Aimed primarily at the SpaceMouse Enterprise and its generous array of 31 buttons, Krita_SpaceMouse allows binding of keys to an overwhelming number of Krita's internal actions.
+- Aimed primarily at the SpaceMouse Enterprise and its generous array of 31 buttons, Krita_SpaceMouse allows binding of keys to an overwhelming number of Krita's internal actions.
 Other SpaceMouse models should benefit from this plugin, though at a reduced functionality due to the limited number of buttons.

 ## Features
 - Allowing independent configuration of the SpaceMouse's 6 axes, each of Krita's canvas motion axes (X, Y, Zoom and Rotate) can be assigned exactly as you like, allowing for a smooth, dynamic, and intuitive experience custom tailored to your workflow.

 - Modifier keys expand the SpaceMouse Enterprise's 31 buttons into a nearly endless array of custom functionality.

 - Configuration is achieved through a convenient re-scaleable docker that allows you to see your changes instantly on the canvas.
-No need to navigate through pesky menus to make quick changes.
+No need to navigate through complex menus to make quick changes.

 ## Docker Overview
 ## Curves Tab